MicrosoftLearning/MS-4009-Extend-Microsoft-Copilot-for-Microsoft-365-with-Copilot-Studio/Instructions/Labs/Connector-actions/Exercise-create-connector-action.md

     ![The message displays that the Test-MSN Weather plugin is on.](../Media/test-msn-weather.png)

-1. Replace your location and pick celsius or fahrenheit in the following message and send it to Copilot for Microsoft 365.
+1. Submit the following message to Microsoft 365 Copilot, filling in values for your desired location and units.

     ```text
     What is the current weather in <your location> in <celsius/fahrenheit> according to MSN Weather?